 - Acting as a Liaison with Regulatory Bodies

-The Company Secretary Role Is Now a Strategic Business Asset
+Why Company Secretary Roles Are a Strategic Business Asset

 Looking for professional support in fulfilling your corporate secretarial needs?
 With over 25 years of experience, PROCHECK FACULTY SDN BHD offers expert guidance in taxation, compliance, corporate governance, and company secretary roles.